Clock icon

 A swollen lower lip at the midline is likely a lip granuloma

-What triggers lip granulomas?
+✅ What triggers lip granulomas?

-Diagnosis and treatment
+✅ Diagnosis and treatment

 3. Dental disease or periodontal disease

 When investigating swollen lips in cats, it's important not to overlook the role of severe dental and periodontal disease.
-This condition is not only common in cats but can also significantly impact their overall health, well-being, and quality of life.

-The connection between dental health and swollen lips in cats
+✅ The connection between dental health and swollen lips in cats

 Periodontal disease in cats involves the inflammation and infection of the structures supporting the teeth, including the gums.
 As this condition progresses, it can lead to swelling of the gums and surrounding tissues, sometimes extending to the lip area.

-Signs of dental disease in cats
+✅ Signs of dental disease in cats

 Apart from swollen or puffy lips, signs of dental disease in cats include foul-smelling breath, difficulty eating, drooling, and visible tartar on the teeth.
-In many cases, however, there are no distinct symptoms revealed by affected cats with dental disease.
+In many cases, however, there are no distinct symptoms revealed by cats affected with dental disease.

 In advanced cases, there may be loose or missing teeth, bleeding gums, and noticeable pain or discomfort.

-Why prompt treatment is essential
+✅ Why prompt treatment is important

-Treatment and prevention
+✅ Treatment and prevention

 Treatment typically involves professional dental cleaning by your veterinarian and may require tooth extractions in severe cases.
 Your veterinarian may also prescribe antibiotics and pain relief medications.

 Preventive care is equally important.
-Regular dental check-ups, and good oral hygiene practices, including brushing your cat's teeth, feeding dental kibble, or using dental treats and toys can help prevent the onset or progression of dental disease.
+Regular dental check-ups and good oral hygiene practices, including brushing your cat's teeth, feeding dental kibble, or using dental treats and toys, can help prevent the onset or progression of dental disease.

 FAQs